jbtrystram/immich-podman-systemd/README.md

 The `database_backup` folder suggests a way to dump the database regularly.
 Make sure to add a volume mount to the database container and bind it to `/var/db_backup`

-As is, the unit will create gziped SQL dumps named with the date of creation: `YYYYMMDD`.
+As is, the unit will create gzipped SQL dumps named with the date of creation: `YYYYMMDD`.

 To enable it, place the files in `/etc/systemd/system` then enable the timer: `systemctl enable --now immich-database-backup.timer`.